ryos-io/Tars/README.md

 <img src="https://travis-ci.org/mooito/tars.svg" />

-TARS is a framework, which provides a command-line interface for user interaction in your applications like the CLI clients for mongo, mysql, etc.
+TARS is a framework, which provides a command-line interface for user interaction for your applications like  CLI clients e.g mongo, mysql, etc. TARS provides a baseline functionality of a CLI.
+You only need to extend it to make TARS understand your custom commands.

+How to use
+---

-To add the CLI into your application just add the dependency and the define the main function:
+To add the CLI into your application just add the dependency and the define the main function.

 ```
 (defproject your-app "0.1.0-SNAPSHOT"